 The B notes owned by the Trust are general unsecured obligations of the City of Detroit, Michigan, with a 30-year maturity date, paying interest at a rate of 4 percent for the first 20 years and 6 percent for years 21 through 30.
 Interest payments are made twice annually on April 1 and October 1.
 Amortization of the B notes is interest only for 10 years, with amortization in 20 annual installments beginning on the interest payment date nearest to the 11th anniversary from issuance.
 During fiscal year 2018, the Trust sold 20 million units of the B notes, receiving proceeds of \$16,210,000.
 During fiscal year 2019, the Trust sold an additional 35 million units of the B notes, receiving proceeds of \$30,346,400.
-Due to the City's recent exit from bankruptcy, its lack of an established credit rating, and other economic factors outside the Board's control, the new B notes owned by the Trust have a market value of approximately 89 percent of face value (i.e., \$177,200,900) at December 31, 2019.
+No B notes were sold by the Trust in 2020.
+Due to the City's recent exit from bankruptcy, its lack of an established credit rating, and other economic factors outside the Board's control, the new B notes owned by the Trust have a market value of approximately 81 percent of face value (\$161,159,534) at December 31, 2020.
+Subsequent to December 31, 2020, the B notes increased in value, and the Trust sold an additional 50 million units at 95 percent of face value.